Merging the HGDP and 1000 Genomes reference samples

 source activate mergeref

-In the DataBases folder you’ll need to download the respective files.
 In each folder (HGDP and 1000G) there is a README file with the same information.

-Download the following files and paste them in the DataBases/HGDP folder.
-The HGDP Stanford files can be downloaded from here.
-You will also need to download the Sample Information from here.
 Finally, you’ll need to download the chain file that tells liftOver how to convert between hg18 to hg19 from here.

 Download the following files and and paste them in the DataBases/1000G folder.
-The 1000G Phase 3 files can be downloaded from here.

 Here you can see the steps for merging the HGDP and 1000G databases.